reduxframework/redux-converter/README.txt

 == Description ==

-We believe in Redux so much, we thought we'd make it easier for you to switch over.
-Redux Converter takes the pain out of trying Redux with your current configuration.
+Redux Converter takes the pain out of trying Redux with your current framework.
 It auto-generates a fully functional panel with compatable fields.
 It even has auto-generated code for you to migrate your data from/to.

 After you intall the plugin, it will search for supported framework(s) that may be installed.
 You will then see a new Admin Menu option names `XXX 2 Redux`.
 Click that item for a fully functional panel using Redux Framework, your current panel configuration and your current data.